justliam42/MSOE-notes/Week 4 - Karnaugh map reduction.md

 review steps of k-map

 1. Create map with adjacent rows/columns
-2. Identidy location of minterms
+2. Identify location of minterms
 3. Plot minterm energies
-4. Identify power-of -2 minterm rectangles (remeber: rectangle wrap the edges)
+4. Identify power-of -2 minterm rectangles (remember: rectangle wrap the edges)
 5. Identify distinguished 1s that are in only 1 rectangle.
-6. Add essential product terms to your equatoin
+6. Add essential product terms to your equation
-7. Check minterm coverage and add non-essential prodct terms if needed.
+7. Check minterm coverage and add non-essential product terms if needed.